 Memorial Day might give you an extra day off work, but it offers much more than just a chance to fire up the grill.
 Don’t forget what Memorial Day is all about — honoring those who have died, including those in service of their country.

-Celebrations for the holiday, which occurs on the last Monday in May, won’t look like they have in prior years, but simplifying celebrations doesn't lessen our appreciation for those who have passed.
+Celebrations for the holiday, which occurs on the last Monday in May, looked different during the pandemic than they did in prior years, but simplifying celebrations doesn't lessen our appreciation for those who have passed.
 In fact, for the budget-conscious who still want to commemorate without the blow-out expense, there are other ways you can recognize the holiday at home.

 Write a thank-you letter